laritse/Capstone_Project/README.md

 Cleaning Tools

-Dataset was very large, with over 5 million rows and required a tool capable of managing same.
-I considered Google BigQuery as a perfect tool for processing, easy data manipulation and analysis.
+First of all, considering Dataset was very large, with over 5 million rows and required a tool capable of managing same, I considered Google BigQuery as a perfect tool for processing, easy data manipulation and analysis.

 Data was riddled with errors and required cleaning using BigQuery.
 To view my data cleaning and manipulation via same, click here